Connecting communities

 Get directions

-Let’s celebrate our diverse community as we come together for a fun filled day of entertainment, arts and crafts and activities for the kids, games and more.
+Let’s celebrate our diverse community as we come together for a fun filled day of live entertainment, activities for the kids, games, cake and more.

 Event schedule coming soon!